2 The Basics II: Accidentals and Beats

 - Notice that measure 62 is full of flats, while measure 63 has only sharps and natural signs.

 Le Beau takes enharmonic equivalents even further in Example 2.3.3, which comes from a piano quartet.
 A piano quartet consists of four instruments: violin, viola, cello, and piano.
 The viola often reads in another clef called the alto clef, which we will learn about in Section 2.8.
-For now, know that the top note in the viola is a B-flat.
+For now, know that the top note in the viola is a B flat.

 Example 2.3.3.
 Simultaneous enharmonic equivalents: Le Beau, Piano Quartet, Op.
 28, iv – Finale.
 Allegro.

-- As the viola holds out B-flat (remember that the viola usually reads in alto clef), the piano has multiple A-sharps.
+- As the viola holds out B flat (remember that the viola usually reads in alto clef), the piano has multiple A sharps.

-- The cello plays C-sharp at the same time as the piano plays D-flat.
+- The cello plays C sharp at the same time as the piano plays D flat.

-Although it may be confusing why a composer would want to use enharmonic equivalents, there is always a reason (which you will learn about much later).
+Although it may be confusing why a composer would want to use enharmonic equivalents, there is usually a reason (which you will learn about much later).
 Generally, composers do not randomly switch from one note to its enharmonic equivalent or use two enharmonic equivalents at the same time.
 In both Examples 2.3.2 and 2.3.3, Le Beau has reasons for spelling pitches enharmonically.

 Two notes are enharmonically equivalent when they are the same key on the keyboard or sound the same, but have different note names.